adamchainz/django-perf-rec/README.rst

-``capture_operation``, if not ``None``, should be a function that takes one argument, the given DB or cache operation, and returns a ``bool`` indiciating if the operation should be recorded at all (by default, all operations are recorded).
+``capture_operation``, if not ``None``, should be a function that takes one argument, the given DB or cache operation, and returns a ``bool`` indicating if the operation should be recorded at all (by default, all operations are recorded).
 Not capturing some operations allows for hiding some code paths to be ignored in your tests, such as for ignoring database queries that would be